performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Instrumenting Applications
 ==========================

-MMV PMDA description trace PMDA description PMDA traceThis chapter provides an introduction to ways of instrumenting applications using PCP.
+This chapter provides an introduction to ways of instrumenting applications using PCP.

-customization The first section covers the use of the Memory Mapped Value (MMV) Performance Metrics Domain Agent (PMDA) to generate customized metrics from an application.
+The first section covers the use of the Memory Mapped Value (MMV) Performance Metrics Domain Agent (PMDA) to generate customized metrics from an application.
 This provides a robust, extremely efficient mechanism for transferring custom instrumentation